desmondmullen/blamazon/README.md

 ![guest: view cart](screenshots/05-guest-view-cart.png)
 06. `Checkout` then prompts user to Submit Order or Continue Shopping:
 ![guest: checkout](screenshots/06-guest-checkout.png)
 07. `Create Account` creates a user account.
 Shopping carts persist in user accounts whereas the guest cart is always cleared on Exit.
-When a guest creates an account, any items they had in their (guest) cart is transferred into their new user cart:
+When a guest creates an account, any items they had in their (guest) cart are transferred into their new user cart:
 ![create user account](screenshots/07-cart-now-empty-create-user-account.png)
 08. `Login` as manager.
 Login allows users, managers, and administrators alike to login to their accounts with privilege-appropriate access:
 ![login as manager](screenshots/08-login-as-manager.png)